 ‘Put on something decent, you know how much the Germans mistrust us foreigners!’ my mother used to say with a mixture of fear and menace.
 I can still hear her today.
 We were ready to be anything, except who we were.
 There was no place for us in the Germany of the 1990s.
 Strangers would stop my father to ask if he had any smuggled cigarettes to sell.
 Over time, I forgot how to pronounce my own name.
 Caught up in their immigrant ambitions, my parents let it happen.
 I was supposed to make it in Germany, whatever the price.
 Kiều came from a small world, but Kim understood the big one and had no trouble navigating it.
 She knew how to please Germans, how to become one of them.
 It’s only here in Little Saigon that I start to wonder if things could have been different (...)

-Khuê Phạm will talk about „Brothers and Ghosts" on Sep 30.
+Khuê Phạm talked about „Brothers and Ghosts" on Sep 30.
 2024 as part of our Longing/Belonging Festival.
-The reading will be followed by a discussion of her work with the journalist Joshua Yaffa.
+The reading was followed by a discussion with the journalist Joshua Yaffa.
+You can watch a recording of the discussion below or directly on the Goethe-Institut Washington YouTube channel.